cswank/mongodoc/README.rst

-      --username USERNAME  The username for authenticating to the db --password PASSWORD  The password for authenticating to the db --file FILE          The name of the output file
+      --username USERNAME  The username for authenticating to the db --password PASSWORD  The password for authenticating to the db --file FILE          The name of the output file --find-links         Enter no if you don't want to find links.